 The Washington Semester program enables students to explore the wealth of political and cultural opportunities available in the Washington, DC area.
 The program includes semester-length internships, political science courses, panel discussions by people in various professions, cultural activities, and networking opportunities with JMU alumni working in the DC area.

-Participants maintain full-time student status by combining the 6-credit internship course (either POSC 495W, POSC 493W, or PPA 496W) with two 3-credit courses in political science: The Washington Experience (POSC 301W) and Topics in American Politics (POSC 351W).
+Participants maintain full-time student status by combining a 6-credit internship course (either POSC 495W, POSC 493W, or PPA 496W) with two 3-credit courses in political science: The Washington Experience (POSC 301W) and Topics in American Politics (POSC 351W).
 Courses are taught on-site by JMU instructors.
-Students not majoring in political science, international affairs, or public administration should consult with their departments about how the internship and coursework fit their academic plans; some departments may be willing to arrange course substitutions.
+Students not majoring in political science, international affairs, or public policy & administration should consult with their departments about how the internship and coursework fit their academic plans; some departments may be willing to arrange course substitutions.
 Note: Participants must remain full-time students for the duration of the program.

-- JMU-arranged housing is located in the Gallery Place/Chinatown neighborhood of Washington, D.C.
+- JMU-arranged housing is located near the Gallery Place/Chinatown Metro station.

-- 4-person, 2-bedroom, 2-bathroom apartments with shared kitchen and living area
+- Students live in 4-person, 2-bedroom, 2-bathroom apartments with shared kitchen and living area.

 - Students may arrange their own housing.